 To fund payroll in crypto on Rise, employers first transfer their desired cryptocurrency into their Rise account or deposit fiat currency, which can be converted into cryptocurrency.

 After setting up payroll details, including employee information and payment amounts in the chosen crypto, they simply execute the payroll.
-The automated system then distributes the crypto payments directly to employees' wallets.

 How do hybrid payroll systems work?